AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-manage-monitor.md

 ## Monitor query execution
 All queries executed on SQL Data Warehouse are logged to [sys.dm_pdw_exec_requests][sys.dm_pdw_exec_requests].
 This DMV contains the last 10,000 queries executed.
 The request_id uniquely identifies each query and is the primary key for this DMV.
 The request_id is assigned sequentially for each new query and is prefixed with QID, which stands for query ID.
 Querying this DMV for a given session_id shows all queries for a given logon.

+>[!NOTE]
->[AZURE.NOTE] Stored procedures use multiple Request IDs.
+> Stored procedures use multiple Request IDs.
 Request IDs are assigned in sequential order.

 Here are steps to follow to investigate query execution plans and times for a particular query.